xuanwang91/xuanwang91.github.io/_teaching/2020-winter-CSE191-CAP.md

 03/09 | Network Flow |  Problem Set #7 |

-Homework
+Homework and Grading Policy
 ======

-Fill in this [Google Form](https://forms.gle/5EC2TpK4sYRJEW1q9) before you work on homework.
+You are required to solve the problem on the online judge site and provide the instructor with your online judge usernames for validation of your submission.
+Please fill in this [Google Form](https://forms.gle/5EC2TpK4sYRJEW1q9) before you work on homework.
 Don't worry if you filled wrong information.
 Just fill another one.
 Only the last one counts.

+This course provides a pass/fail grade. **Passing the course requires completion of at least 6 of the 8 problem sets**, with the possibility of **substituting up to 2 problem sets with practice contests** --- you have to **solve at least one problem in these "substituting" practice contests**.

+Completion of a problem set requires obtaining a total score of **at least 4 points** for the problem set.
+You can calculate your score on a problem set by summing the point value next to each problem you have solved.
+You may not use points from one problem set to fulfill the score requirements for another.
+Problem sets must be completed by 11:59 PM on the last date of Winter Quarter.
+That is, **11:59PM March 21, 2020**. **No extensions** will be given for any reason.

+We encourage you to solve as many problems from each problem set as you have time to solve, even if you have completed the minimum requirements.
+The more practice you get in, the better your skills will become and the better you will perform during tryouts and official competitions.

+Starting from Mar 2, we will calculate your grades by a web scraper and will send emails to notify you about your status at a weekly basis.

 **Problem Set #0**
 - [POJ 1000: A+B Problem](http://poj.org/problem?id=1000) - 0 Point